ssnd/seq-db/docs/cache.md

 of new generations, and the second one is periodical marking generations as stale and consequent cleaning of them.

+Each `Cleaner` instance has set of generations.
 New generations are created `Cleaner`-wide when some known amount (say, 10% of the limit) of new data was stored.
-At this moment every `Cache` instance is instructed to start new generation, thus sealing the last one.
+At this moment every `Cache` instance is instructed to use new generation as current, thus sealing the last one.

-When `Cleaner` decides it started to exceed allowed memory, it tries to clean some data.
-This is achieved by pruning one generation from each `Cache` instance.
-Ones that have fewer generations than others (i.e. are relatively new) are ignored.
-Then affected `Cache` instances clean data if consider that effort is worth of memory gain.
-If the process didn't provide enough free memory, it is repeated.

-Both processes are governed by `CacheMaintainer`, which is triggered from cache maintenance loop, and the checks needed are considered to be very fast, so the maintenance is called often.
+When the `Cleaner` decides that it has started to exceed its memory limit, it marks the oldest few generations, which together are large enough to free up memory, as stale.
+It then initiates the removal of all stale generations entries from each `Cache`.

+Also time to time `Cleaner` finds released `Cache`s and removes it from list as well as empty generations.

 # Metrics

 There are several metrics collected as to check cache health.
 Each metric is collected separately for each layer.
-- TouchTotal - access counter
 - HitsTotal - access counter, when value was present
 - MissTotal - access counter, when value was inserted by accessor
+- MissLatency - counter of seconds me spend getting data when we miss cache
-- PanicsTotal - access counter, when value wasn't inserted by accessor due to factory function panic (or returned error)
+- PanicsTotal - access counter, when value wasn't inserted by accessor
 - LockWaitsTotal - number of times initial lock for simple access wasn't acquired immediately, thus forcing rescheduling
 - WaitTotal - number of times access method had to wait for someone else to put value into cache
 - ReattemptsTotal - number of times access method had to reattempt due to entry invalidation
-- MissSizeTotal - size of the values added to cache on miss
+- SizeOccupied - counter of size of the values added to cache on miss
-- HitsSizeTotal - size of the values retrieved on hit
+- SizeRead - counter of size of the values retrieved on hit
+-	SizeReleased - counter of size of data we released
+- MapsRecreated - counter of events we recreate cache maps

 As a rule, `TouchTotal = HitsTotal + MissTotal + PanicsTotal`.
+Also `TotalSize = SizeOccupied - SizeReleased`.
-MissTotal and MissSizeTotal are the metrics to optimize cache.
+MissTotal and SizeOccupied are the metrics to optimize cache.
-HitsTotal and HitsSizeTotal are the metrics to optimize cache use.
+HitsTotal and SizeRead are the metrics to optimize cache use.
 Rising WaitTotal means concurrent access to the same not-yet-cached value.

 LockWaitsTotal ideally should be near-zero at all times and